Chia-Network/chips/chip018.md

 ## Rationale

-The purpose of the rewards chains are to reduce the variability of the farming rewards, without decreasing the security of the system.
+The purpose of the rewards chains is to reduce the variability of the farming rewards, without decreasing the security of the system.
 The simplest way to do this is to increase the block rate (reduce block time), but this can have a centralizing effect by giving advantages to large miners with zero block propogation time, and also add incentive to pooling.

 In most cryptocurrencies, pools are very dangerous centralized entities, that have the power to cause damage to their own, or other coins.
 Although decentralized pools like P2Pool exist, there is no real incentive to use them, and they suffer from security issues and lower smoothness than centralized pools.
-The main purpose of pools is to increase rewards smoothness, and lower the amount of time that miners/farmers must wait until they get paid.
+The reason most miners use pools is to increase rewards smoothness, and lower the amount of time that miners/farmers must wait until they get paid.
 Rewards chains make rewards C + 1 times more common for everyone on chain, without reducing security.

 Since proof of space does not require intensive computation or lookups, farmers can easily farm on all rewards chains simultaneously, which will lead to very similar difficulty on all chains.
 A similar effect might lead other cryptocurrencies to adopt the same proof of space algorithm, allowing easy "merge farming" without having to adopt complex protocols.
-Since there are no transactions or validations on these chains, full nodes can easily download all the headers of all chains, without incurring much cost to bandwidth, processing, or storage.
+Since there are no transactions or validations on rewards chains, full nodes can easily download all the headers of all chains, without incurring much cost to bandwidth, processing, or storage.

 The checkpointing of blocks before their rewards can be spent is important, because it guarantees that a rewards chain reorg will not cause any issues in the main chain.